A symbol naming the defined Lisp function.

 The language in which the foreign source code is written.
 The default is

-, the types of the arguments provided when the Lisp function is called are compared with the expected types and an error is raised if they do not match.
-Setting
+nil, the types of the arguments provided when the Lisp function is called are compared with the expected types and an error is raised if they do not match.
+Setting no-check to

 A symbol or string naming the module in which the foreign symbol is defined.

 define-foreign-function defines a Lisp function lisp-name which acts as an interface to a foreign language function, for example a C function.
 When the Lisp function is called its arguments are converted to the appropriate foreign representation before being passed to the specified foreign function.
 Once the foreign function exits, any return values are converted back from the foreign format into a Lisp format.